The Story Behind Brain Stories

 Advisor

 Dr. Xavier Amador is an internationally renowned clinical psychologist, and leader in the field.
 His books, authoritative clinical research, worldwide speaking tours and extensive work in schizophrenia, bipolar and other disorders have been translated into 30 languages.
 He has worked in multiple capacities, including professor of psychology, author, therapist, and board member at NAMI.
 He is the pioneer in the modern identification of anosognosia in brain illness, and possesses a peerless knowledge of its history.
 His book on the subject I’m Not Sick, I Don’t Need Help has sold nearly 2 million copies.
 Dr. Amador was born in Cuba and moved to the U.S. with his family as a child.
 He is also a family caregiver of two close relatives with schizophrenia and another with bipolar disorder.
-He is the CEO of the LEAP Foundation.
+He is the CEO of the LEAP Institute

 Dr. Ruth Shim is a psychiatrist, educator, and advocate.
 She is the Luke & Grace Kim Professor of Cultural Psychiatry at the University of California, Davis.
 Her academic work focuses on exposing and eliminating structural racism and social injustice that lead to inequities in outcomes for people with serious brain disorders and substance use disorders.
 She is the co-editor of two books, The Social Determinants of Mental Health and Social (In)Justice and Mental Health.
 She is a leading voice on diversity, equity, and inclusion in the health professions and is committed to creating a more inclusive field of psychiatry – one comprised of clinicians who are members of oppressed and marginalized communities and return to serve these communities after completing medical education and training.
 She is a member of the board of trustees of the Robert Wood Johnson Foundation, the nation’s largest philanthropy devoted exclusively to health.